Projects

 Bird Walks with Sean

 Does interpersonaI experience change our interactions with nature?
-I lead customized birding tours for clients throughout California and the U.S. via www.birdwalkswithsean.com.
+I lead customized birding tours for clients in the U.S. and abroad via www.birdwalkswithsean.com.
 I enjoy introducing people to the birds that they can encounter around their homes and cities.
 We live in biodiverse landscapes worthy of wonder!

 Past Projects